-What is B-roll footage?
-Furthermore, what is A-roll vs B-roll video?
+What is B-roll footage in Film and TV?
+Furthermore, what is A-roll vs B-roll?
 Filmmakers of all types, whether they make documentaries, wedding videos, music videos, movies, or television NEED to have a keen understanding of both A-roll and B-roll footage.

 What is B-roll footage?

-B-roll footage (Broll, B roll, extra shots) refers to any supplemental video that considered to be secondary to your primary footage.
+B-roll footage, Broll or B roll is any supplemental video that considered to be secondary to your primary footage.
 B-roll can be gathered with a separate unit, acquired from stock footage, or obtained from any source other than your principal photography.

 The term for A-roll vs B-roll originated in the earliest days of Hollywood moviemaking, when principal footage was termed A-roll.
 An identical roll of film, the B-roll, or B-reel, was used for filler and transitional cuts.